 5. Show your gratitude

-This is a great opportunity to highlight how you’ve grown since starting at the company.
-Showcase the hard skills you’ve picked up along the way, and elaborate on how your current job has complemented your long-term career goals.
+Do this by highlighting how you’ve grown since starting at the company.
+Showcase the hard skills you’ve picked up along the way, and be specific about how your current job has complemented your long-term career goals.

 Here’s an example: